Update: The examples can be found on my GitHub repo (MartyMacGyver/memristor-modeling)

 Given all that, today I decided to see if I could simulate a circuit with a memristor in it.
 Problem is, while some sims have memristors, LTspice does not, and apparently nobody out there has published a simple example that actually works (I found videos – who writes a text tutorial in a video? – and a broken webpage, but I never found a working sim).
 So, I made one… and after a few false starts I got it to work.
 Not bad for an evening at home!

-To try my demo out, simply click here to download my LTspice-based memristor simulation and follow the instructions in the README.txt file for how to install and use it.
+To try my demo LTspice-based memristor simulation out, please visit my GitHub repo (MartyMacGyver/memristor-modeling) and follow the instructions there for how to install and use it.